MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ---
-title: Evaluate with the Azure AI Evaluation SDK
+title: Evaluate your GenAI application with the Azure AI Evaluation SDK
 titleSuffix: Azure AI Studio
-description: This article provides instructions on how to evaluate with the Azure AI Evaluation SDK.
+description: This article provides instructions on how to evaluate a GenAI application with the Azure AI Evaluation SDK.
 manager: scottpolly
 ms.service: azure-ai-studio
 ms.custom: